RubenSandwich/EdibleEms/_posts/2017-03-06-salmon-pasta-salad.md

 *Directions:*

-1. For brown rice pasta, add __ cups of water in a medium saucepan and bring to a boil.
-For white rice pasta, add __ cups of water in a medium saucepan and bring to a boil.
+1. Fill approximately a medium saucepan and bring to a boil.

-2. Once water is boiling, add rice pasta and cook until al dente (~__ minutes for brown rice pasta and ~__minutes for white rice pasta).
+2. Once water is boiling, add rice pasta and cook until al dente (~10 minutes for brown rice pasta and ~8 minutes for white rice pasta).

 3. Boil 1 cup of water and add the peas.
 Cook peas for about 5 minutes, or until soft and warmed through.